 Introduction: Fairy Houses

-In today's podcast, we learned about fairies and anthropomorphic personification!
-Since one of the reasons the concept of fairies exists is to give a face and name to the forces of nature, let's honor them by connecting with nature and building fairy houses with all-natural materials.
+It's almost Midsummer, which is a time that some say is the best time to encounter fairies!
+One of the reasons the concept of fairies exists is to give a face and name to the forces of nature, so let's honor them and our interconnected web by connecting with nature and building fairy houses with all-natural materials.

 There isn't a set list of supplies for this activity, since you'll use what you find, but here's what I used.